mattermost/mattermost-developer-documentation/site/content/integrate/apps/developer-guide/_index.md

 ### Install

 When the app is installed, a special call is made to inform the app that it has been installed on the instance.
 This call is used mainly to initialize any needed information.
-If the app asks for Permissions to act as an user, the call will include among the values, the OAuth2 client secret, under the value “oauth2_client_secret”.
+If the app asks for Permissions to act as an user, the call will include among the values, the OAuth2 client secret, under the value `oauth2_client_secret`.
 The context will include the acting user ID, the app ID, the team ID, and the app and Admin access token expanded by default.

-The expected responses are either OK or Error responses.
+The expected responses are either `OK` or `Error` responses.

 ## Bindings